 There are two categories of advanced standing, transfer and visiting status.
 Information about each category follows:

 Although Berkeley Law has thirteen student-run law reviews and journals, only one of them, the California Law Review (CLR), runs a write-on competition for transfer students in mid-July (you may join the other twelve simply by volunteering).
-This year, the competition will begin on Thursday, July 7 and end on Saturday, July 16.
-Successful applicants will be expected to attend a CLR orientation on Sunday, August 21.
+This year, the competition will begin on Wednesday, July 5 and end on Saturday, July 15.
+Successful applicants will be expected to attend a CLR orientation.
+The date for orientation is still being determined but we will update Write-On participants as soon as it’s available.
 Any potential transfer student may take part in the write-on regardless of whether he or she has yet been accepted or committed to Berkeley Law.

-Those who wish to participate should email CLR Senior Development Editor, Bre Jones, at email@example.com by July 1, 2016.
+Those who wish to participate should email CLR Senior Development Editor, Aram Zadeh, by July 1, 2023.
 In the body of the email, please provide the following information:

 - Your first, middle, and last name;